TaskarCenterAtUW/TDEI-user-management-ts/README.md

 | Typescript | 4.8.2 |

 ### Local setup
-Step 1: Create .env file in root folder with below variables and specify values as required
+---

+Step 1: Application configuration is read from .env file.
+Below are the list of environemnt variables service is dependent on.
+An example of environment file is available [here](./env.example) and description of environment variable is presented in below table

 |Name| Description |
 |--|--|